PacktPublishing/Node-Cookbook-3rd-Ed/3-Using-Streams/content.md

 This chapter covers the following topics

+* Extracting data from streams
 * Handling data larger than fits in memory
 * Decoupling I/O from modules
 * Reducing latency in our apps
 * Composing pipelines
+* Creating different kinds of streams

 ## Introduction